^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Main functions of vitamin A:
+The main functions of vitamin A:

-1. Vision Health: Vitamin A is essential for maintaining normal vision, especially in low light conditions.
+1. Vision Health: Vitamin A is essential for maintaining normal vision, especially in low-light conditions.
 It supports the function of rhodopsin, a protein in the retina that helps the eye adapt to changes in light.

 3. Skin and mucous membrane health: Retinol helps maintain the integrity of the skin and mucous membranes, which protects the body from infections and promotes wound healing.